Tanishk-Sharma/Data-Structures-and-Algorithms/Sorting/Comparing Sorting Algos/README.md

 # Comparing Sorting Algos

-## In this program, we will compare Speed of sorting for:
+## We will compare speed of sorting of:

 ### * Quicksort Algorithm